-CciContext int CciChar int context, index, buffer, bufsize); context The address of the plug-in context for the instance of the node, as created by the plug-in and returned by the cniCreateNodeContext function (input). index Specifies the index of the attribute name (input).
-The index of the attributes starts from zero. buffer The address of a buffer into which the attribute name will be copied (output). bufsize The length, in bytes, of the buffer specified in the buffer parameter (input).
+CciContext\ context, int index, CciChar\ buffer, int bufsize);

+The address of the plug-in context for the instance of the node, as created by the plug-in and returned by the cniCreateNodeContext function (input).

+- index Specifies the index of the attribute name (input).
+The index of the attributes starts from zero. - buffer The address of a buffer into which the attribute name will be copied (output).

+bufsize

+The length, expressed as the number of CciChar characters, of the buffer specified in the buffer parameter (input).